-Responsive pleadings shall be filed no later than 60 days from service of the Complaint.
-This deadline applies to all cases subject to this CMO in which responsive pleadings have not been filed as of entry of this Amended Order.
+Responsive pleadings shall be filed no later than 60 days from service of the Complaint or the filing of a Notice of Removal.4 This deadline applies to all cases subject to this CMO in which responsive pleadings have not been filed as of entry of this Amended Order.
 No extensions of this deadline will be granted absent exceptional circumstances.

-Within 15 days of the filing of the defendant's responsive pleading (or if later then within 15 days of either an Order denying a motion for remand or of entry of this Order) either party may petition the presiding Magistrate Judge to opt out of the SSP (Section 3 of
+Within 15 days of the filing of the defendant's responsive pleading (or if later then within 15 days of either an Order denying a motion for remand or of entry of this Order) either party may petition the presiding Magistrate Judge to opt out of the SSP (Section 3 of this Order).
+The parties may not opt out of the mandatory disclosures required by this CMO and described in Exhibit "A." If a party shows good cause and is permitted to opt out, the case will then be promptly scheduled for a Federal Rule of Civil Procedure 16 conference and a specific case-management order shall be issued.
+If the parties do not seek to opt out, they are

-&lt;sup>4 This amounts to a 39-day automatic extension of the 21-day period to file responsive pleadings set forth in Federal Rule of Civil Procedure 12.
+4 This amounts to a 39-day automatic extension of the 21-day period to file responsive pleadings set forth in Federal Rule of Civil Procedure 12.
 It is intended to assist Defendants and their counsel in fully evaluating their cases and preparing to engage in meaningful settlement discussions, including making complete disclosures.
 Defendants and their counsel are urged, where possible, to file responsive pleadings well within this window, in order to stagger their cases to make scheduling of mediations more efficient.